Chiral kinematic theory and converse vortical effects: Summary

-\textit{Summary.}\textbf{---}We employ semiclassical wave-packet dynamics to develop a chiral kinematic theory for investigating the influence of space-time-dependent velocity fields on electron fluids.
-By analyzing the modified free energy density, we explore the orbital magnetization response, known as the converse vortical effect, induced by the velocity field.
-Through the application of the Kubo formula, we calculate the converse vortical effect under different limits.
-Our study reveals that the magnetic susceptibility in the static limit, which encompasses both clean and disordered systems, and in the uniform limit of disordered systems, is primarily governed by the orbital moment on the Fermi surface and the Berry curvature of occupied bands.
+We employed the chiral kinematic theory for investigating the influence of space-time dependent velocity fields on electron fluids.
+Through analysis of the LDC, we explore the orbital magnetization response, that we dub the converse vortical effect, induced by the velocity field.
+By applying the Kubo formula, we calculate the converse vortical effect under different limits.
+Our study reveals that the magnetic susceptibility in the static limit, which encompasses both clean and disordered systems, and in the uniform limit of disordered systems, is determined by the orbital moment on the Fermi surface and the Berry curvature of occupied bands.
 These findings are in agreement with the predictions derived from chiral kinematic theories.
-However, in the uniform limit of clean systems, a significant deviation from the predictions of the chiral kinematic theory is observed.
-In this regime, the susceptibility is solely determined by the Berry curvature of occupied bands.
+However, in the uniform limit of clean systems, the susceptibility is solely determined by the Berry curvature of occupied bands.
 This research provides valuable insights into the behavior of electron fluids under space-time-dependent velocity fields, shedding light on the intricate relationship between the velocity field and electron properties.
 Our results contribute to advancing the understanding of fundamental physical phenomena and offer opportunities for exploring new applications in electron fluid systems.

 \acknowledgments